 - 2 cups beef bone broth

 - 2 medium yellow onions peeled and chopped

 For the Pastry

 - 2 tablespoons cream

 - Whisk the flour, salt and pepper together in a large mixing bowl, and then toss in the stew meat, stirring with a wooden spoon until each piece is well-coated by the seasoned flour.

-- While the meat and vegetables stew, prepare the pastry by dumping flour, two tablespoons oats and cold butter together in a food processor equipped with the dough attachment(like this one).
+- While the meat and vegetables stew, prepare the pastry by dumping flour, two tablespoons oats and cold butter together in a food processor equipped with the dough attachment.
 Pulse the flour and butter together until they resemble cornmeal, and then slowly pour the cream in through the feeder tube until they form a smooth, uniform dough.
 Dump the dough out onto a floured surface, shape it, wrap it in parchment paper and set in the fridge to chill at least an hour.

 - Turn up the heat of the oven to 375 F.

 - Remove the pastry from the fridge, and, working on a floured surface, roll it into a circle about one-third of an inch thick and large enough to cover your pie with an overlap of at least an inch.
 Arrange the crust over the stew, and then crimp the edges.
 Brush the top of the pastry crust with a bit of cream, and then sprinkle the remaining two tablespoons of oats over it.
 Take a paring knife, and then cut four small two-inch slits into the top of the pastry to allow for venting as the pie bakes.

 - Bake the pie for thirty to forty-five minutes or until the crust is cooked through and golden brown.
 Serve warm.